1957:

 1971:

 Disney's live-action comedy The Million Dollar Duck, starring Dean Jones, Sandy Duncan, and Joe Flynn is released.
-The film centers on a scientist named Professor Albert Dooley (Dean Jones) and his family.
-It is the seventh Disney comedy that Jones headlines.
+The film centers on a scientist named Professor Albert Dooley (Dean Jones) and his family who posses a duck that lays golden eggs!

 1999: